-Apple Music is Apple's premium subscription service, accesible via the iTunes interface.
-After an initial 3 month free trial, which users will only be able to access after providing credit card information, Apple Music will be only be available to paying subscribers.
+Apple Music is Apple's premium subscription service, accessible via the iTunes interface.
+After an initial 3 months free trial, which users will only be able to access after providing credit card information, Apple Music will only be available to paying subscribers.
 The service has a strong focus on editorial and artist features, including “Artist Connect”, which will allow approved artists to post free content directly on the service and interact with fans.

 iTunes offers music through the sales of downloads.